Water adsorption in silica

 Cracking the silica

-Let us dilate the block of silica to create a crack.
-Create a new folder called Cracking/ next to SilicaBlock/, and create a new input.lammps file starting with familiar lines:
+Let us dilate the block of silica until a crack forms.
+Create a new folder called Cracking/ next to SilicaBlock/, as well as a new input.lammps file starting with familiar lines as previously:

 units metal